-The skills and competencies you’ll develop will be enhanced and reinforced by a research project in Year 3, and a 36 to 52-week professional placement in Year 4.
+The skills and competencies you’ll develop will be enhanced and reinforced by a research project in Year 3.

 Study Abroad Opportunities

-In Year 4, you can choose to undertake your work placement in Europe through the Erasmus programme or in the US.
+In Year 3, you can complete your research project in Europe through the Erasmus programme and in Year 4, you can choose to undertake your work placement in Europe through the Erasmus programme.

-If you successfully complete the programme, you’ll be eligible to register as an Associate Nutritionist with the UK Voluntary Register of Nutritionists (UKVRN) conferred by the Association for Nutrition.
+Upon successful completion of the course, you’ll be eligible to register as an Associate Nutritionist with the UK Voluntary Register of Nutritionists (UKVRN) conferred by the Association for Nutrition.
 Three years further relevant experience will enable you to apply for Registered Nutritionist status.